agjini/dev-env-core/doc/kvm.md

 ## Create your VM:
 ### Network:
 Default selected Network source doesn't work (for Windows 10 in my case)
-- You'll need to select (in hadware: NIC:8d:68:92 for example):
+- You'll need to select (in hardware: NIC:8d:68:92 for example):
     - Network source: Host device eno2: macvtap
     - Source mode: Bridge
     - Device Model: e1000e

-Enjoy !
+UPDATE: Then I move to:
+- Network source: Virtual network 'default': NAT
+- And network(internet from host) works
+- I can access my VM IP from the guest